 Our installations, prints, live data-driven environments and screen-based works, have been exhibited in over 20 countries including: Ars Electronica; The Institute of Contemporary Art London; Victoria & Albert Museum; ZKM and Transmediale.
 Reviews include The Guardian, La Repubblica, Art Review, and Art Monthly amongst many others.

-Gavin is an artist and a software developer, with an interest in the archaeology of media archives, online cultures, and geographies of the internet.
+Gavin is an artist, researcher and software developer currently working on projects with Central St Martins and the NHS.
 He studied at the Ruskin School of Fine Art, University of Oxford and Computer Science at UCL.
-Tom is an artist and academic interested in climate change, data, technology, systems and geology.
-He studied at Chelsea College of Art and Design, and works at the Centre for Research in Education Art and Media (CREAM) at the University of Westminster.
+Tom Corby is an artist and Professor of Interdisciplinary Art and Associate Dean of Research at Central Saint Martins, University of the Arts London.
+He studied at Chelsea College of Art and Design.
+Jonathan Mackenzie is an artist and researcher with Central Saint Martins, University of the Arts London, and the University of Cambridge.

 Artwork is intrinsically interdisciplinary which has spawned a collaborative working practice with institutions such as the British Antarctic Survey, the BBC, the Oxford Internet Institute, the Open Data Institute, and individuals including Jonathan Mackenzie and Sarah Bagshaw.